NielsRogge/Transformers-Tutorials/HQ-SAM/README.md

 Hence, HQ-SAM can serve as a drop-in replacement to SAM.

 This folder contains an inference notebook to show the various use cases of HQ-SAM (by simply copying the [SAM notebook](https://github.com/huggingface/notebooks/blob/main/examples/segment_anything.ipynb) and running it for HQ-SAM with some tiny tweaks).

+For fine-tuning, see my [SAM notebook](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/SAM) (you can easily adapt it for HQ-SAM by just changing the classes and model names).